2019-2023

 HAND IN HAND INTERNATIONAL

 Hand in Hand International supports extremely poor women to succeed as entrepreneurs and help lift families and communities out of poverty.
 Launched in rural India 19 years ago, the organisation now works in ten countries.
-We’re supporting Hand in Hand in Tanzania to test male engagement strategies when incorporating them in its women empowerment programme.
+We supported Hand in Hand in Tanzania to test male engagement strategies when incorporating them in its women empowerment programme.
 The field trial is conducted under the supervision of the International Center for Research on Women.

 CHALLENGE